Mbanq/assignments/README.md

-# assignments
+# Set of Assignments
-Assessments for UX/Devs etc.
+Assignments for UX, Software Engineers, Product Managers.